DIY Floating Desk

 Mounting the DIY Floating Desk Without Making Holes in the Wall

-People with kids who live in apartments are plagued by the problem of landlords who don’t want them to play and make holes in the wall.
-While this is understandable from the landlord’s point of view, it can make things extremely difficult to decorate.
+People with kids who live in apartments are plagued by landlords who don’t want them to play and make holes in the walls.
+While this is understandable from the landlord’s point of view, it can make decorating things extremely difficult.

 3M has come up with at least a partial solution for this problem with their Command™ line of adhesive products for hanging things on the wall.
 While not as strong as screws and nails, they make it possible to hang pictures, shelves and drawers, and even floating desks on the wall.

 The key here is weight capacity, as the strongest of these I can find is rated at holding 8 pounds.
-To make up for that, a number of the hangers need to be used in multiple sizes.
+To compensate for that, several of the hangers need to be used in multiple sizes.

-Using those hangers on the second type of commercial bracket shown above will provide the most strength, as the vertical leg of the bracket provides considerable leverage.
+Using those hangers on the second type of commercial bracket shown above will provide the most strength, as the bracket’s vertical leg provides considerable leverage.

 Design Modifications